Mark Rudinstein: Biography

+Mark Rudinstein was born on April 7, 1946, in Odessa to a Jewish family.
+His father, Israel (Kasryl) Grigorievich Rudinstein, was the manager of the 'Military Book' store, and his mother was Tauba Isaakovna Rudinstein.
 Rudinstein studied at Russian Institute of Theatre Arts and the Boris Shchukin Theatre Institute.
-After he worked as an administrator of the directorate of the "Circus on the Stage", then was the director of variety programs at Rosconcert.
-In the period from 1980 to 1983 Mark was the director of music band VIA Plamya, in the period from 1982 to 1983 he was the director and organizer of the concerts of VIA "Hello, Song!".
-He was also the organizer of the concerts of the Mashina Vremeni.
+Afterwards he worked as an administrator of the directorate of the "Circus on the Stage", then was the director of variety programs at Rosconcert.
+During the period from 1980 to 1983, Mark was the director of music band “Plamya”, and during the period from 1982 to 1983 he was the director and organizer of the concerts "Hello, Song!".
+He was, also, the organizer of the concerts “Mashina Vremeny“.

-On 17 November, Rudinstein was hospitalized with a heart attack.
-He was later put into an artificial coma and was connected to a ventilator.
-Died on 5 December 2021 at the age of 76 in Moscow in a hospital on Taganka.
+In 2003, Mark Rudenstein was awarded the title of Honored Worker of Culture of the Russian Federation.

-In 2003 he was awarded the title of Honored Worker of Culture of the Russian Federation.
+On the 17th of November 2021, Rudinstein was hospitalized with a heart attack.
+He was put in a medically induced coma.
+He died on the 5th of December 2021 at the age of 76.